mikepenelopescafe/penelopes-venue/src/content/services/bridal-shower.md

 ## Why Brides Choose Our Venue

-### Elegant & Memorable
+### Moody & Memorable
-Our charming space creates the perfect backdrop for celebrating this special milestone in the bride's journey.
+The vibe sets the tone — warm lighting, textures, and room to relax.

 ### Personalized Service
 We work closely with brides and their bridal parties to create a celebration that reflects their unique style and vision.